SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 -----------------

-Sometime we want to filter the VCF to keep only calling for some accession, only diallelic sites, convert to unknown genotype data-point which are not sufficiently covered, remove variant sites with too much missing data, ...
+Sometime we want to filter the VCF to keep only calling for some accession, only biallelic sites, convert to unknown genotype data-point which are not sufficiently covered, remove variant sites with too much missing data, ...
 The purpose of the following script is to perform those filter.
 As there are several filtering options possible, we will show an example of filtering that